-You will need to have an excellent idea for the podcast you’re creating.
+You must have an excellent idea for the podcast you’re creating.

-You should make sure that it is somewhat an original idea and not something that has been done many times before.
+You should ensure that it is somewhat of an original idea and not something that has been done many times before.

-Also, you will need to ensure your idea is attractive enough to get people’s attention – and keep it.
+Also, you must ensure your idea is attractive enough to get people’s attention – and keep it.

-Key elements such as tone and volume will be discernible through the microphone you use, which is why you must pick a professional-grade one from the very beginning.
+Your microphone will discern critical elements such as tone and volume, so pick a professional-grade one from the beginning.

-Podcast listeners are more likely to listen to your podcast if you have good sound quality.
+Podcast listeners are likelier to listen to your podcast with good sound quality.

 In addition to the microphone you use, it is also advisable not to underestimate the importance of audio editing skills.

-With audio editing, you can change the tone and the mood of your podcast and fix any mistakes that the host may have made during recording.
+With audio editing, you can change your podcast’s tone and mood and fix any mistakes the podcast host may have made during recording.

 Also, with audio editing skills, you can create a more personalized soundtrack for your podcast and connect better with your audience from the first second.

-To have your podcast available on the Internet, you will need to invest in the services offered by a podcast hosting platform.
+To have your podcast available on the Internet, you must invest in the services offered by a podcast hosting platform.

 For this reason, you will need to spend some time researching the various options available for podcast hosting platforms.

-You will find people who host their podcasts on their websites as well as those who choose to be hosted by a web-based hosting platform.
+You will find people who host their podcasts on their websites and those who choose to be hosted by a web-based hosting platform.

 Understanding the pros and cons of each platform will help you determine which one is best for you.

-You will also need to have a social media presence to promote your podcast successfully.
+You will also need a social media presence to promote your podcast successfully.